theamazingmrb/baby-tracker-api/README.md

    docker-compose exec web python manage.py createsuperuser
    ```

-8. **Access your application** at http://your-instance-ip/ and the admin interface at http://your-instance-ip/admin/
+8. **Access your application** at http://your-domain.com/ (or https://your-domain.com/ if using HTTPS) and the admin interface at http://your-domain.com/admin/ (or https://your-domain.com/admin/)

 ### Local Docker Deployment